A guide to Renting out your property

 4. Create an ad on BoPoolen

 Write a short text about the apartment or the room you wish to let.
-It is important for the person looking for housing to know whether the room is furnished, if the rent includes electricity and an internet connection, how large the room is, and so on.
+It is important for the person looking for housing to know whether the room is furnished, if the rent includes electricity and internet, how large the room is, and so on.
 If you are letting outside of Lund it might be a good idea to include som information about the distance to Lund and public transportation.
 Create an account on BoPoolen.nu and upload your ad.
 It is easy and completely free of charge!

 5. Check the section "Find tenant"

-6. Enter into an agreement
+6. Enter into a lease agreement

 7. Important to consider

 Protection of tenancy - If you are subletting your apartment for a longer period than two years, protection of tenancy could become relevant.
 It means your tenant no longer has to move out without grounds if you wish to terminate the contract.
 If you want to rent out for a longer period of time, but be able to move back to the apartment whenever you wish, you and your tenant should agree on them abstaining from the protection of their tenancy.

 Insurance - Your home insurance normally does not cover a tenant who is subletting, nor does it cover the belongings of a lodger.
 Make sure the person renting gets their own home insurance.
 We recommend that you contact your insurance company to see what requirements they have.